Sheaves on weighted projective planes and modular forms: Rank 1 and 2 torsion free sheaves on weighted projective planes

 so its $K$-group class is $(1-g^b)(1-g^c)g^{\alpha}$.
 Similarly on the other charts $\U_2$, $\U_3$.

 Let $\F$ be any rank 1 toric torsion free sheaf on $\PP$.
-The reflexive hull of $\F$ is a toric line bundle $L_{(A,B,C)}$.
+The reflexive hull of $\F$ is a toric line bundle $L_{(u_1,u_2,u_3)}$.
 This is clear from the toric picture of Section 6.
 The cokernel

-is a $0$-dimensional toric sheaf which can be described by three colored 2D partitions as follows.
-In each chart $\U_i$, the stacky $S$-family of $\cQ$ has only one nonzero component $\cQ_i$ in its box decomposition.
+is a $0$-dimensional toric sheaf which can be described by three coloured (2-dimensional) partitions as follows.
+In each chart $\U_i$, the stacky $S$-family of $\cQ$ has only one non-zero component $\hat{Q}_i$ in its box decomposition.
 The set